Vintage Guitar Picks And Things

 ***There are a few people who deserve thanks, as without them, I would HAVE no collection:

 Secondly, I would like to thank Guy aka 'Coupe' DeVillez.
 He sold me my first Clifton Tu-Way guitar pick.
 Another pick I thought I would never own!
 And one occasion I will always remember Coupe for: Upon receiving this gorgeous diamond-shaped pick from Mr. DeVillez?
 I decided to see how it sounded actually USING it to play my guitar(can you say 'idiot/novice'??).
 Anyway, it sounded GREATER than I could've imagined--for the whole 2 1/2 seconds it held together before snapping in half.
 I emailed Guy of my plight[including a pic of the poorly handled pick].
 And would you believe he actually sent me a replacement for free?
 Since then, Coupe has been an enormous asset to me.
 He holds a wealth of knowledge in the field of guitar pick collecting and without him, as well as Brian, my collection would be nothing.
-Thanks Coupe!
+Coupe has talked to many many people in the guitar pick manufacturing world(including the D'Andreas!!)
+Again--thanks Coupe!

 And, last but NEVER least, I would like to thank the master of vintage picks, Joe Macey.
 Joe has tirelessly spent his time attempting to gain as much information as he can in cataloguing these little jewels.
 His knowledge is incredibly valuable to me in terms of dating, origin, and manufacturers of all the great little vintage guitar picks ever made!
+He has taught me how to spot vintage jewels merely by celluloid design, shapes, and printing.
 Mr Macey has also been a defining factor in the growth of my vintage pick collection.
+Especially rare Japan picks I NEVER thought I would own.
+In addition, Joe had made his own unique brand of guitar/mandolin picks called 'Playmore'.
+I invite you to visit this category included on this website.
+You will find various patterns, shapes, grips reminiscent of the Golden Age of guitar picks.
+Many are unique.
+And ALL are now part of guitar pick history.
+And I'm proud to display the Playmores I've acquired thus far!!

 Several books ANY collector would enjoy reading: